Tinkerforge/doc/en/source/Software/API_Bindings_uC.rst

   * ``TF_LOG_LEVEL_INFO``: Additionally logs the initial list of detected devices (default)
   * ``TF_LOG_LEVEL_DEBUG``: Additionally logs all internal state changes in the SPITFP state machine

+* ``TF_IMPLEMENT_STRERROR``:
+  If you remove this define, the tf_hal_strerror function will not be implemented.
+This saves about 500 bytes of flash or RAM, depending on the HAL.

 .. _api_bindings_uc_api_reference:

 API Reference and Examples